 The course adopts a mix of ex-cathedra teaching, groupwork, interactive sessions, and student presentations.

-- The written exam will consist of a set of open questions to be answered by the students.
-There will be one mandatory question to be answered by all students, plus a set of question students can freely choose from.
+- Secondly, there will be an oral exam that will consist of a set of open questions to be answered by the students.
 The date of the exam is to be determined.

 - The final mark for the course will be determined by the in-class presentation (30%) as well as the final exam (70%).

 - Both the presentation and the exam will be held in English.